darioragusa/Palisades/README.md

 ## Techs used

 Palisades was made using .NET 6 and WPF.
-It uses Material Design In XAML for some part of the UI and Sentry to automagically report issues you could encounters.
+It uses Material Design In XAML for some part of the UI.

 Palisade is greatly by [Twometer's NoFences](https://github.com/Twometer/NoFences), which was inspired by [Stardock's Fences](https://www.stardock.com/products/fences/).
 I didn't want to pay 11€ but I also wanted to train on WPF.